 After all, the internet is full of content, but the most successful bloggers usually know how to focus their thoughts and ideas into a cohesive whole.

-So, just like kindergarten, blogging is all about following the rules and coloring within the lines.
+So, like kindergarten, blogging is about following the rules and coloring within the lines.

-Sharing, promoting your content, and engaging with other bloggers are integral to blogging.
+Sharing, promoting your content, and engaging with other bloggers is integral to blogging.

 And who doesn’t love a good relationship?

 By promoting your content and engaging with other bloggers, you get the word out about your blog and build relationships with other like-minded people.

 Engaging with other bloggers by leaving comments or sharing their content builds relationships that can lead to guest blogging opportunities, joint ventures, and more.